benedettasantoro22/covid-19-evaluation-tool/README.md

 If you have any questions or suggestions please contact me by email.

- [^1]: You'll probably need to install some additional packages to run the code
+ [^1]: You'll probably need to install some additional packages to run the code.